Department-of-Design/Kevins-Awesome-Macros/sequential_purge.md

 Here you can configure the settings for the macro.
 The most important setting is `variable_continuous`.
 With this you can select what [mode](https://github.com/Department-of-Design/Kevins-Awesome-Macros/tree/main/sequential_purge#modes) you want to use.
 For continuous you have to set `variable_continuous` to `True`.

+> [!IMPORTANT]
-After making any changes in the config you will need to restart the firmware by using `FIRMWARE_RESTART`
+> After making any changes in the config you will need to restart the firmware by using `FIRMWARE_RESTART` or the button in the UI.
+If you don't restart the firmware the changes will not have any effect.

 ## Configuration
 | Setting                           | Description                                                                                                                                                                                                                                                                        | Input                                     | Default |